Wyatt-Cox-student/SDEV265-Project/README.md

 search function (only searches by names right now)

-clear search function (add to test)
+clear search function

-A back option that appears when an item is clicked and clears the data
+A back option that appears when an item is clicked and goes back to results